 If you recall, graphic EQ splits up the frequency spectrum into bands.
 These bands can number from 8 to 31, with more bands meaning more precision and control.
 Each band can be adjusted for gain, or, prominence.
 So if you want to really boost your bass guitar, you can jack up the gain on the 60 Hz band of your graphic EQ.
 If too much high-end is leaking in, cut the gain on that 8k Hz band.

-parametric EQ bandwidth
+How to use parametric EQ

 Bandwidth refers to the difference between a lower frequency and a higher one.
 A center frequency lies equidistant to the lower and higher frequencies that bookend the bandwidth.
 The bandwidth can be adjusted around this center frequency to yield a wider or narrower gap.
 The narrower the gap, the higher the Q factor.
 Visually, a high Q factor means a narrower, steeper, and sharper EQ.
 A low Q factor means a wider, more shallow, soft EQ.

 It’s definitely more important to understand bandwidth and Q in practice than in technical terms.
 Still, the two words get conflated often.
-To be clear, bandwidth and Q are not one in the same!
+To be clear, bandwidth and Q are not the same!
 They’re related, yes, but they’re in fact inversely related.
 This simply means that as one goes up the other goes down.
 So, as bandwidth increases, Q decreases.
 As bandwidth decreases, Q increases.

 Another way to drive this home is to think of Q as “pointiness,” or “sharpness.”
 The higher the Q factor, the more cone-shaped and angular the visual appears.
 The lower the Q factor, the more hill-shaped and round.
 It should be noted that “semi-parametric” EQs typically refer to EQs that have all the features of parametric EQs, except for a fully adjustable Q factor.